IBM-Blockchain-Archive/marbles/README.md

 1. User can read all balls in the chaincode state
 1. User can transfer ball to another user
 1. User can see the owner of a ball
+1. See live block updates

 ##Goals Phase 2
 1. ^^
 1. Can trade multiple balls at once
-1. User's loan balls for timeperiod, auto lose ownership

-##Goals Phase 3
-1. ^^
-1. User's can advertise to trade their balls
+1. User's can advertise to trade their balls (ie willing to trade large red for large blue/yellow/green)

 ###Permissions:
 1. Owner – can add/remove all permissions to the ball